pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createbt/07-core.md

 ---
-title: Upgrade a Site That Was Created with Build Tools to Drupal latest
+title: Upgrade a Site That Was Created with Build Tools to the Latest Version of Drupal
 subtitle: Upgrade Drupal Core Using Composer
 description:
 cms: "Drupal"